 - Make a Meal.
 Chances are that your mom has cooked waaay more meals for you than the other way around.
 It doesn’t need to be a fancy meal – mom will appreciate the effort more than the food anyway.
 One of my favorite recipes for brunch is a dutch baby (baked apple pancake).
 It’s easy, delicious and impressive.

 - Plants.
 Everyone gives flowers but plants are a bit different.
+But you can try a mother of the bride dresses.
 On my last birthday my sister gave me a bunch of little veggie plants to go in my garden.
 It was very appreciated now and will be again when I’m harvesting the food.

 - Baggu.
 I received Baggu bags as a gift when I was looking for re-usable shopping bags.
 I appreciate them more as time goes by.
 They’re washable, they don’t disintegrate like some cheaper bags, they hold a ton and can fold up into nothing.
 We use them all the time for just about everything.
 I’ve had more positive comments from grocery baggers than I can even count (and who would be a better expert on bags?).